Shawn-McSorley/Shawn-McSorley.github.io/_posts/2025-03-11-Phase-IQ-Analytic.md.md

 1. How we can model noise in $V(t)$
 2. Phasors, and what measuring phase actually mean
 3. The Hilbert transform and its relationship to IQ data
-4. Generating arbitrary noise from a power spectral density
-5. How a phase-locked loop works (with IQ data)

-After getting the theory out of the way, I'll start using Python to generate simulated data.
+I also want to show how additive noise can contribute to phase measurements.
+After getting the theory out of the way, I'll start using Python to generate data.

 There's a bit to cover.
 We could just jump straight to code for a PLL, and of course you're welcome to do so (skip to the end).
 However, if you take the time to understand the tools I present here, you will be able to simulate and understand a multitude of experimental conditions.